drewboardman/todo_haskell/README.md

 Future goals
 ---------
+* Complete a pending todo
-* Practice `Monoid` with these Todo types
+* Update a Pending Todo
-  - maybe make a Todo monoid and implement `mappend`
+* Delete a Todo
-  - could use it to combine similar todos or something?
-  - might be tricky bc of the database stuff

 Questions
 =========